nezaboodka/reactronic/README.md

 }
 ```

-In the example above, reaction function `refresh` is transparently subscribed
+In the example above, reactive process `refresh` is
+transparently subscribed to the cached result of
-to the cache function `render`.
-In turn, cache function `render` is
+function `render`.
+In turn, cached result of function
-subscribed to the properties `url` and `content` of a corresponding
+`render` is subscribed to the properties `url` and
-`MyModel` object.
-Once `url` or `content` values are changed, the
+`content` of a corresponding `MyModel` object.
+Once
+`url` or `content` values are changed, the `render`
-`render` cache becomes obsolete and causes the reaction function `refresh` to become
+cached result becomes obsolete and causes the reactive
-obsolete as well and re-executed.
-While being executed, the reaction function `refresh`
+process `refresh` to become obsolete and re-executed.
+While being executed, the reactive process function
-enqueues re-rendering request to React, which calls
+`refresh` enqueues re-rendering request to React, which
-`render` function causing it to renew its cached value.
+calls `render` function causing it to renew its cached
+value.

-In general case, all reactions and caches are automatically and
+In general case, all reactive processes and cached
-immediately marked as obsolete when changes are made in those observable
+results are automatically and immediately marked as
+obsolete when changes are made in those observable
-objects and other cached functions that were used during their execution.
+objects and other cached results that were used during
-And once marked, the functions are automatically executed again,
+their execution.
+And once marked, the functions are
-either immediately (for reaction functions) or on-demand
+automatically executed again, either immediately (for
-(for cache functions).
+reactive processes) or on-demand (for cached results).

-Reactronic takes full care of tracking dependencies between
+Reactronic takes full care of tracking dependencies
-all the observable objects and reaction/caches.
+between all the observable objects and reactive processes
-With Reactronic, you no longer need to create data change events
+or cached results.
+With Reactronic, you no longer need
-in one set of objects, subscribe to these events in other objects,
+to create data change events in one set of objects,
+subscribe to these events in other objects, and manually
-and manually maintain switching from the previous object version
+maintain switching from the previous object version to a
-to a new one.
+new one.

 ## Behavior Options

-There are multiple options to configure behavior of transactional reactivity.
+There are multiple options to configure behavior of
+transactional reactivity.

-**Order** options defines order of execution for reactions:
+**Order** options defines order of execution for
+reactive processes:

   - (TBD)

-**Throttling** option defines how often reaction is executed in case
+**Throttling** option defines how often reactive process
-of recurring changes:
+is executed in case of recurring changes:

   - `(ms)` - minimal delay in milliseconds between executions;
-  - `-1` - execute immediately once transaction is applied (synchronously);
+  - `-1` - execute immediately once atomic action is applied (synchronously);
   - `0` - execute immediately via event loop (asynchronously with zero timeout);
   - `>= Number.MAX_SAFE_INTEGER` - never execute (suspended reaction).

 **Reentrance** option defines how to handle reentrant calls of atomic
-actions and reactions:
+actions and reactive processes:

   - `preventWithError` - fail with error if there is an existing call in progress;
   - `waitAndRestart` - wait for previous call to finish and then restart current one;